cunguyen-agilityio/ohmybanana/apple/get-udid/README.md

-# How can I get the UDID of devices without plugging in the iPhone or connecting to iTunes?
+# How can I get the UDID(Unique Device Identifier) of devices without plugging in the iPhone or connecting to iTunes?

 ## Step 1: Download profile